digital-craftsman-de/cqs-routing/docs/dto-data-transformer.md

 public ?string $registrationReference = null,
 ```

-But this is of course not what we usually want and in future PHP versions those properties must be at the end no matter the significance you would put into the order.
+But this is of course not what we usually want and in future PHP versions those properties must be at the end no matter the significance you would put into the order of those properties.

 It's possible to create a DTO data transformer for every command that contains nullable values and set them to `null` when they aren't part of the `$dtoData`.